 The seed industry continues to consolidate

-The seed industry continues to rapidly consolidate.
+The seed industry continues to rapidly consolidate, and some of the biggest mergers have occurred since our 2016 report.
 Intellectual property rights (e.g., utility patents) that provide complete control over much of the commercial seed supply are in part to blame, as are regulators who allow anticompetitive mergers.
 The organic community has an opportunity to create a different path for organic seed: one that emphasizes healthy competition, shared benefits, and the time-honored right to save seed.
 Seed is a living, natural resource that’s too important to be locked under restrictive intellectual property rights and managed by a handful of chemical companies.

 Recommendations

 Organic seed systems, like all seed systems, involve the essential practices of breeding, production, and distribution.
 The quantity and quality of organic seed delivered to farmers is the result of many stakeholders working together.
-Stakeholders include plant breeders and other agricultural researchers, organic certifiers, seed companies, policy advocates, organic food companies, and the farms planting organic seed, to name just some.
-No single stakeholder group can address the diverse seed needs of organic farmers alone.
+Stakeholders include seed growers/savers, plant breeders and other agricultural researchers, organic certifiers, seed companies, policy advocates, food justice advocates, organic food companies, and the farms planting organic seed, to name just some.
+No single stakeholder group can address the diverse seed needs of growers alone.
 When actions are guided by shared values, the progress is faster, more coordinated, and longer lasting.

 We can grow a healthier future beginning with organic seed – but not without you.
-Here’s what you can do.
+Join us!